You are viewing a story from harrypotterfanfiction.com

 After a few long moments and a few drawn out sighs, he finally spoke.

-“Once a blue moon, Mr. Malfoy, I get a hunch about certain couples.
+“Once in a rare blue moon, Mr. Malfoy, I get a hunch about certain couples.
 A hunch that they might not be quite ready for divorce.
 Yours is one of those rare situations.”

 “Don’t get too excited.
 This day is not over.
 I will be calling Mrs. Malfoy in to speak with the both of you together.”